Soft Beds, Hard Battles: Production

-During filming it was revealed Sellers had begun a romantic relationship with Liza Minelli.
+During filming it was revealed Sellers had begun a romantic relationship with Liza Minnelli.

 Reception

 The film was a financial failure and Roy Boulting lost a considerable amount of his own money on it.
 Filmink argued the movie "help kill" the film career of the brothers.

 Critical

 Evening Standard called it "glaringly unfunny, so stamped with the mark of 20 years ago."

 The Guardian wrote "it's dreadful, and I cant think of how it happened."

 The Irish Times called it "his best film for some time".
 Vincent Canby The New York Times called it "a sketch film with very few jokes".
 Time Out wrote: "Its raison d'être is Peter Sellers, back in brilliant form as six variations on blinkered authority, including Hitler and a De Gaulle-ish French general, but particularly as the Gestapo chief Schroeder, limping-cum-strutting from disaster to disaster, an extraordinary amalgam of Dr Strangelove and Fred Kite.
 Worth a visit for Sellers and one classic joke about a PoW."